 The Supply is Greater Than the Demand, Here’s How to Sublease

 Some apartment complexes charge a sublet fee.
 Most all require signed forms with complete information on your sublessor.
-It is to your advantage to play by the rules and be sure all forms and fees are taken care of because without them, you (the original renter) are responsible for any damage that may occur in your absence…and it happens.
-As a matter of fact, all the renters/roommates may be responsible, if they cannot be sure who caused the damage.
-My daughter was recently charged for a broken washing machine when she wasn’t even in the country.
-There was no way to identify who caused the damage and since her name is still on the lease…
+It is to your advantage to play by the rules and be sure all forms and fees are taken care of because, without them, you (the original renter) are responsible for any damage that may occur in your absence…and it happens.
+As a matter of fact, all renters may be responsible if they cannot be sure who caused the damage.
+My daughter and all her roommates were charged for a broken freezer after she left for the summer but since her name is still on the lease…

 Depending on how much you will be getting for the sublet, once the fees are paid, you may also want to consider the cost of storing your student’s belongings during the duration of the sublet.
 Check out our blog on Storage.
 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.